Move-In Guide

 • Full Kitchen (microwave, refrigerator, stove)

 Does not include Trailside.
-Visit that webpage for a list of what's included in those furnished and unfurnished apartments.
+Visit Trailside Apartments for a list of what's included in those furnished and unfurnished apartments.

 What You Should Bring